MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-python-models-content.md

 ## Monitoring and logging considerations

-Submit a [HyperDrive][hyperparameter] run configuration to return a Run object for use in monitoring the run's progress.
+Submit a [HyperDrive][hyperparameter] run configuration to return a Run object you can use to monitor the run's progress.
+Monitor progress with the RunDetails Jupyter widget or with the Azure portal.

-### RunDetails Jupyter Widget
+### RunDetails Jupyter widget

 Use the Run object with the RunDetails [Jupyter widget][jupyter] to conveniently monitor its progress at queuing and when running its child jobs.
 It also shows the values of the primary statistic that they log in real time.